RemexHu/DeepLearningCourse/HW1/README.md

 Needs to be added tomorrow.

 ### Feb 11 updates:
 Add Dropout, Batch shuffle, Testing part and changed into Adam Optimizor.
 It takes about 20 hours to finish training 500 epochs, but the acc is only around 50%.
-There mush be something wrong in the cost function.
+There could be something wrong in the cost function.

 Needs to be further optimized.

+### Feb 14 updates:
+Test for 100 times using pre-trained model, the overall test acc is 53.1%, it's not bad.